TomStuart92/TomStuart92.github.io/_posts/16-09-05-CRUDySQL.md

 students=# CREATE TABLE STUDENTS(ID INT PRIMARY KEY, NAME TEXT, AGE INT, YEAR INT, GRADE TEXT);
 ```

-In databases, A primary key is a unique identifier which we assign to each data entry.
+In databases, a primary key is a unique identifier which we assign to each data entry.
 It must be unique and cannot be null.

 ```
 id | name | age | year | grade